craftorio/minecraft-authserver/cloudflare-worker/README.md

 - `SUPABASE_KEY` – Service or anon key used to access Supabase

 ## Routes
-The worker currently implements two routes that map to the original PHP API:
+The worker currently implements several routes that map to the original PHP API:

 - `POST /authenticate` – validates credentials and creates a session
 - `POST /refresh` – refreshes an existing session
+- `GET /texture/<hash>` – retrieves the PNG skin with the given hash from Supabase storage

 Other routes from the PHP version would need to be ported in a similar fashion.